suri1988/truelayer_submission/README.md

 - Use of a better persistence layer
 - More extensive documentation
 - Making the API calls async so they can respond to long running operations better

+Docker:
+(Content heavily sourced from .net and Docker official docs :) ) This solution also contains a docker infrastructure which you can use to build images and create containers.
+Here is what you need to do:
+1) Go to the main project directory.
+Run: dotnet publish -c Release
+This creates the necessary dlls

+2) Go one level up, to the solution directory, which includes a Dockerfile docker build -t final -f Dockerfile .
+This will restore packages, build the solution, and have everything needed for our image

+3) Run docker images to see a list of images installed

+4) Run docker create final to create a container that can then be easily distributed among the team

+5) Run docker start {container_name} to start the actual container

+6) If you don't want to create a fresh image from scratch, I have prepared a remote image: docker pull suri1988/interviewsuraj